The Complete Guide to Surfing Sanur

 Where to stay in Sanur

 Hyatt Regency Bali is a classic beachfront hotel with modern facilities, lush gardens, and multiple restaurants.
-For mid-range pricing we recommend Puri Santrian which also has a beachfront location with a range of room options to cater for most budgets.
-Sanur has a variety of homestays which can be ideal for travelers looking for a more local experience or longer stays.
+For mid-range pricing, we recommend Puri Santrian which also has a beachfront location with a range of room options to cater for most budgets.
+Sanur has a variety of homestays which can be ideal for travellers looking for a more local experience or longer stays.

 Where to eat in Sanur

-Warung little brd is a good option is you are looking to eat authentic Indonesian food.
+Warung Little Bird is a good option is you are looking to eat authentic Indonesian food.
 Kayu Manis is more upmarket and offers a fusion of Indonesian and Western food.
-For Italian food we can highly recommend Massimo which serves pizzas and home made pasta.
+For Italian food we can highly recommend Massimo, which serves pizzas and homemade pasta.

-For budget travellers, or those who just want to try street food, Sindhu market has a traditional food court with typical Indonesian food including Satay, Nasi Goreng (fried rice) and Bakso (meatballs).
-It’s a great place to experience authentic Balinese flavors at very affordable prices.
+For budget travellers, or those who just want to try street food, Sindhu market has a traditional food court with typical Indonesian food, including Satay, Nasi Goreng (fried rice) and Bakso (meatballs).
+It’s a great place to experience authentic Balinese flavours at very affordable prices.

 What to do for non-surfers in Sanur

-Icon Bali opened in 2023 and is the very newest shopping mal in Bali.
+Icon Bali opened in 2023 and is the newest shopping mall in Bali.
 The mall was designed to complement Sanur’s laid-back atmosphere while providing a contemporary shopping experience.
-It also hosts events and exhibitions, making it a vibrant addition to the area and has a great view of the surf.
+It also hosts events and exhibitions, making it a vibrant addition to the area and it has a great view of the surf.